abrindam/ArtemisEngineeringClient/README.md

 #### Eclipse

-These instruction assume you are using Eclipse Mars (4.5.2).
+These instruction assume you are using Eclipse Neon (4.5.2).

 First, clone this repository into the root of your Eclipse workspace.

-Open Eclipse and choose `File -> New Java Project`.
+Open Eclipse and choose `File -> New -> Java Project`.
 Enter the name of this repository exactly as the name of the project.
-You'll see text on the bottom of the window explaining that the wizard will automatically configure the JRE etc.  Make sure Java SE 8 or later is selected (we're currently using 1.8.0_51).
+You'll see text on the bottom of the window explaining that the wizard will automatically configure the JRE etc.  Make sure Java SE 8 or later is selected (we're currently using 1.8.0_102).
 Click `Finish`.

 Next, right click on the project and select `Build Path -> Configure Build Path`.
 If you don't see that option, right click on the project, select `Properties` and then the `Java Build Path` entry.
-Under the `Libraries` tab, click `Add JARs`.
-Add all of the `.jar` files in `lib` and the `Java3D-1.5.1` subdirectory (there should be 5 in total).
+Open the `Libraries` tab.
+If you see all of the `.jar` files which are present in the `lib` directory listed in addition to the `JRE System Library`, you can skip this step.
+If not, add all of the `.jar` files in `lib` and the `Java3D-1.5.1` subdirectory.

-Lastly, navigate to `Run Configurations` and create two new configurations.
+Lastly, navigate to `Run -> Run Configurations` and create two new `Java Application` configurations.
 Both should invoke `com.brindyblitz.artemis.ClientMain`.
 The first, titled `AEC - Fake`, should include the argument `--fake`.
 This will invoke the fake server (see `Fake Mode` above).
 The second, `AEC - Live LAN`, should have the IP address of your server as the argument, e.g. `10.0.0.4`.
 This will connect to the real server upon launch (see `Proxy Mode` above).
+For both, select the entry point by going to the `Main` tab and entering `com.brindyblitz.artemis.ClientMain` in the text field under `Main class`.

 #### IntelliJ IDEA
 These instructions assume you are using IntelliJ IDEA 14.1.4.